RovyVon E200s Angel Eyes Flashlight Review

 Power and Runtime

-The E200 is powered by a built in 1400mAh LiPO pouch.
-It looks to be hard wired, but at the least it is accessible easily.
+The E200 is powered by a built-in 1400mAh LiPO pouch.
+It looks to be hard-wired, but at the least, it is accessible easily.

 Here are a couple of runtimes for the front emitters.
 I wasn’t able to determine LVP.
-When the light is at the end of a test, all modes are accessible, but they are much lower than usual output.
+When the light is at the end of a test, all modes are accessible, but they are much lower than the usual output.
 So it’d be very unlikely you wouldn’t notice the battery needs to be charged.
-And of course there’s the warning on the side.
+And of course, there’s the warning on the side.

 Here’s the battery indicator.
 Four rubber dots, each representing a quarter charge – 25%, 50%, 75%, and 100%.
 Below red is lit for 25%.
 (This one can indicate red or blue, in fact).